Victor Yakunin

 After the collapse of the Soviet Union in 1991, he was succeeded as Russian Ambassador to Pakistan and eventually retired from the diplomatic services in 1993.

-During his tenure, he also successfully worked towards repatriation to Soviet soldiers held as POWs by the Afghan Mujaheedin and safely returning them back to Soviet Union in 1989–91.
+During his tenure, he also successfully worked towards repatriation of Soviet soldiers held as POWs by the Afghan Mujaheedin and safely returning them to Soviet Union in 1989–91.

+Yakunin died on 6 November 2025, at the age of 94.